Best Strategies to Protect Your Home & Loved Ones

 Be wary of people that come to your door

-• Whether they are strangers, delivery people, or even officers of the law, if they are unexpected, you need to be alert.
-These are all common ruses that precede home invasions.
+- Whether they are strangers, delivery people, or even officers of the law, if they are unexpected, you need to be alert.
+Be cautious, as such visits can sometimes precede home invasions.

-• If in doubt, do not open the door.
-Ask for IDs and call for verification before letting them in.
+- When in doubt, do not open the door—verify their identity by asking for IDs and confirming their legitimacy before letting them in.

-• to not to be easily persuaded by strangers who look professional or have badges.
+- Not be easily persuaded by individuals who appear professional or carry badges.

-• who to call for help if you’re not home.
+- Call for help if a parent is not home.

-• how to call 911 and when to call other posted emergency numbers.
+- Call 911 and know when to call other emergency numbers that have been posted.

 Create a home invasion protocol

-• Teach what to do if someone gets in the house.
+- Teach what actions to take if an intruder enters the house.

-• Have a well-planned escape route to use if needed.
+- Develop a well-planned escape route for an emergency exit if needed.

 Choose a weapon for self-defense and know how to use it

-• There are many different types of classes to choose from including Judo, Karate, Kung Fu, Taekwondo, Muay Thai, Wushu, and Mixed Martial Arts.
+- There are many styles to choose from, including Judo, Karate, Kung Fu, Taekwondo, Muay Thai, Wushu, and Mixed Martial Arts, each offering unique techniques suited for different self-defense scenarios.

 Zip Your Lips